What Are Premium IOLs?

 Intraocular lens placement can help minimize your dependence on glasses.
 But you may still find a need to wear glasses for certain activities.
 Premium IOLs can help lower the need for corrective eyewear.
 During your consultation, our Delray Beach ophthalmologists can review your options and help you choose the best IOL for your needs, lifestyle, and budget.

-Are premium IOLS covered by insurance?
+Are premium IOLs covered by insurance?

 Insurance coverage for IOLs in Delray Beach, FL, may vary according to plan and provider.
 There may be some out-of-pocket costs for intraocular lens placement based on your unique treatment needs.
 Before scheduling your IOL surgery, our team can review your insurance plan and inform you of any estimated personal expenses.